It’s essential to face our shadows, explore our childhood wounds, and unravel the intergenerational trauma that we’ve inherited.

 5. Connect with your heart and be proactive

-I hope this article has inspired you to dive deeper with your Shadow Work.
+I hope this article has inspired you to dive deeper into your Shadow Work.
 It’s not easy, but it is so crucial, so powerful, and so important.
 I cannot stress that enough.

 To conclude, here are some beautiful, meaningful, uplifting words by Jeff Foster: